magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # What is an AI Agent?

-An AI agent is a software agent that uses artificial intelligence techniques to perform its tasks.
+An AI agent is a software agent that uses artificial intelligence

 **Example: Self-driving car**
 * Perceives environment using sensors (cameras, LIDAR, etc.)